Restaurants in Toronto

 Telephone: (416) 487 4897

 360 Revolving Restaurant

-Located in the world’s tallest free-standing structure, the restaurant at the top of the CN Tower has floor-to ceiling windows and revolves slowly so that every part of this breath-taking view can be fully appreciated while dining in style.
+Located in one of the world's tallest free-standing structures, the restaurant at the top of the CN Tower has floor-to ceiling windows and revolves slowly so that every part of this breath-taking view can be fully appreciated while dining in style.
 The food is not as high-flying as the location, but the experience is certainly a memorable one.
 The highlight of the dessert list is the chocolate version of the CN Tower.
 Reservations essential.
-No winter lunches.